Andy Scott (politician): Early life

-Scott was born in 1955 in Fredericton, New Brunswick and grew up in Barker's Point, a working-class neighbourhood.
+Scott was born in 1955 in Fredericton, New Brunswick, and grew up in Barker's Point, a working-class neighbourhood.
 He was the only son in a family of four children.
 His parents both supported the Liberal Party, with his father especially an avid volunteer.
 The family business involved making cement blocks and fireplaces for houses.
 His father also volunteered for a summer camp for disabled children.

 Political career

-In the late 1980s he was a senior civil servant with the provincial Liberal government of Frank McKenna.
-He ran for in the 1993 federal election, and won convincingly, becoming the first Liberal MP elected from Fredericton in 40 years.
+In the late 1980s, he was a senior civil servant with the provincial Liberal government of Frank McKenna.
+He ran in the 1993 federal election and won convincingly, becoming the first Liberal MP elected in Fredericton since 1957.

 He was re-elected in the 1997 election and was named Solicitor General of Canada.
 In 1998, New Democratic Party MP Dick Proctor said he overheard Scott on an airplane talking about several sensitive national matters, including the then-ongoing Vancouver Asia-Pacific Economic Cooperation (APEC) inquiry.
 Scott was alleged to have stated that several Royal Canadian Mounted Police (RCMP) officers (who had used pepper spray against protesters) would take the blame at the end of it all.
 He denied prejudging the outcome, but later resigned his post as Solicitor General.

-In an incident in the fall of 2003, Scott was hospitalised after being physically assaulted by a constituent angry over his government's support for same sex marriage.
+In an incident in the fall of 2003, Scott was hospitalised after being physically assaulted by a constituent angry over his government's support for same-sex marriage.